 Tip: if you miss Saturday market, check out Good Market Shop that is open daily.

-To be honest, not my cup of tea, but if you want to spend a few hours shopping for everything your heart desires in one place, check out one of the malls.
-The newest and biggest mall in the city is Colombo City Center.
-It features five floors of local and international shops and a “food studio” where you’ll find a few dozen restaurants.
+If you want to spend a few hours shopping for everything your heart desires in one place, check out one of the malls.
+The newest and biggest malls in the city are One Galle Face and Colombo City Center.
 Another popular mall (in fact, one of the first malls in Sri Lanka) is Odel, a real tourist hot spot.
-The one mall I personally think is not worth your time is House of Fashion.
-It features a whole bunch of incredibly mediocre goods made in China.

 Instead of spending time at the malls that, believe me, are no different from the malls in your home town, better check out one of the many one-of-a-kind boutique shops.
 Barefoot, that I mentioned earlier, is one of the most prominent souvenir shops where you’ll find hand-loomed fabrics, locally made clothes, books written by Sri Lankan authors, and interior decorations.
-Paradise Road is another great boutique shop where you’ll find anything and everything to decorate your house with a Sri Lankan touch.
-Design Collective has some amazing clothes created by Sri Lankan designers.
+Paradise Road is another great boutique shop that offers lots of pieces to decorate your house with a Sri Lankan touch.
+For more boutique shops in Colombo that sell products made by local artists and craftsmen check out my Colombo shopping guide.

 For Late-Night Explorers